bartosz-antosik/vscode-spellright/README.md

 `.spellignore` file located in workspace root directory can be used to disable spelling for documents described by [gitignore](https://git-scm.com/docs/gitignore) syntax file patterns.

+## User Dictionaries

+SpellRight stores words considered as spelled correctly and not existing in the spelling engine in two dictionaries.
+These are user and workspace dictionaries, contained in `spellright.dict` file.
+User dictionary is always used and workspace dictionary is used in the context of opened folder.
+Both dictionaries are used in conjunction.

 ## Known Issues

 * VSCode is missing event that would tell extension about cursor jumps in the document.
 Recently entered word which has not been ended with a white space or punctuation character will be spelled not on cursor jump but on a subsequent edit somewhere else in the document (this is probably more of a VSCode's issue).